Digital family medicine cabinet — what it includes, how it works and how much it costs

 One list for the home is not enough when medicines belong to several people

 A plain list of medicines looks good only on paper.
-In practice it quickly mixes children’s products, adult packs, the grandparents’ stash, and things kept “just in case”.
-When everything lands in one bag, you stop seeing which products are shared, which belong to a specific person, and which are simply random duplicates.
+In practice, it quickly mixes children’s products, adult packs, the grandparents’ supply and things kept “just in case”.
+When everything ends up in one bucket, you stop seeing which products are shared, which belong to a specific person and which are simply accidental duplicates.

-A digital family medicine cabinet solves this through household profiles, a shared inventory, and filtering.
-That is what makes it different from a simple shopping checklist or an article like family medicine cabinet — what to buy, which helps you build the base but does not keep order after a week, a month, and a flu season.
+A digital family medicine cabinet solves this through profiles for household members, a shared inventory and filtering.
+That is what makes it different from a simple shopping checklist or an article like family medicine cabinet — what to buy, which helps you assemble the basics but does not keep everything organised after a week, a month and a flu season.

-The problem of children, seniors and several locations
+The problem of children, older adults and several locations

 Household chaos starts the moment medicines get scattered.
-Some sit at home, some at the grandparents’, something is still in a travel bag, and products for kids are mixed in with adult packs.
+Some are at home, some at the grandparents’, something is still in a travel bag, and products for children are mixed in with adult packs.
 On top of that, a home is not one person.
-The needs of a small child, a teenager, parents, and seniors are all different, so a single flat list stops working.
+The needs of a small child, a teenager, parents and older adults are all different, so a single flat list stops working.

-If you want broader reasoning on why “one person, one list” does not scale in a household, read the piece on what a family medicine tracker actually is.
-A digital family medicine cabinet goes a step further: it organises not only reminders but the whole household logistics of medicines.
+If you want a broader explanation of why “one person, one list” is not enough at home, read the piece on what a family medicine tracker actually is.
+A digital family medicine cabinet goes a step further: it organises not only reminders, but the whole household logistics around medicines.

 What a good digital family medicine cabinet should include